Federal Deposit Insurance Corporation FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 With the HCBT app, you can temporarily block your debit card at the touch of a button.
 It’s as easy as 1-2-3!

-1. Login to your HCBT app and go to Manage My Cards.
-You will be asked to re-enter your password for security purposes.
+1. Login to your HCBT app and go to the card icon at the bottom for Manage My Cards.

-2. Click on Block Card to prevent card transaction temporarily. (*does not include pending, recurring or automatic payments setup through your account.)
+2. Locate the card you wish to disable temporarily and click the button to turn card OFF. (*does not include pending, recurring or automatic payments setup through your account.)

-3. Then, unblock your card when you're confident it's ready to use again.
+3. Then, turn your card back on when you're confident it's ready to use again.

 Always keep your credit or debit card in a safe and secure place.